kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 (D)

-#389
-A mobile gaming company runs application servers on Amazon EC2 instances.
+### A mobile gaming company runs application servers on Amazon EC2 instances.
 The servers receive updates from players every 15 minutes.
 The mobile game creates a JSON object of the progress made in the game since the last update, and sends the JSON object to an Application Load Balancer.
 As the mobile game is played, game updates are being lost.
 The company wants to create a durable way to get the updates in older.What should a solutions architect recommend to decouple the system?

 - [ ]   Use Amazon Kinesis Data Streams to capture the data and store the JSON object in Amazon S3.
 - [ ]  Use Amazon Kinesis Data Firehose to capture the data and store the JSON object in Amazon S3.
-- [ ]  Use Amazon Simple Queue Service (Amazon SQS) FIFO queues to capture the data and EC2 instances to process the messages in the queue.
+- [x]  Use Amazon Simple Queue Service (Amazon SQS) FIFO queues to capture the data and EC2 instances to process the messages in the queue.
 - [ ]  Use Amazon Simple Notification Service (Amazon SNS) to capture the data and EC2 instances to process the messages sent to the Application Load Balancer.
-(C)

-#390
-A company has an application that runs on Amazon EC2 instances within a private subnet in a VP- [ ]  The instances access data in an Amazon S3 bucket in the same AWS Region.
+### A company has an application that runs on Amazon EC2 instances within a private subnet in a VPC  The instances access data in an Amazon S3 bucket in the same AWS Region.
 The VPC contains a NAT gateway in a public subnet to access the S3 bucket.
-The company wants to reduce costs by replacing the NAT gateway without compromising security or redundancy.Which solution meets these requirements?
+The company wants to reduce costs by replacing the NAT gateway without compromising security or redundancy.
+Which solution meets these requirements?

 - [ ]  Replace the NAT gateway with a NAT instance.
 - [ ]  Replace the NAT gateway with an internet gateway.
-- [ ]  Replace the NAT gateway with a gateway VPC endpoint.
+- [x]  Replace the NAT gateway with a gateway VPC endpoint.
 - [ ]  Replace the NAT gateway with an AWS Direct Connect connection.
-(C)

-#391
-A company hosts a website on premises and wants to migrate it to the AWS Clou- [ ]  The website exposes a single hostname to the internet but it routes its functions to different on-premises server groups based on the path of the URL.
+### A company hosts a website on premises and wants to migrate it to the AWS Clou- [ ]  The website exposes a single hostname to the internet but it routes its functions to different on-premises server groups based on the path of the URL.
 The server groups are scaled independently depending on the needs of the functions they support.
 The company has an AWS Direct Connect connection configured to its on-premises network.What should a solutions architect do to provide path-based routing to send the traffic to the correct group of servers?
 - [ ]   Route all traffic to an internet gateway.
 Configure pattern matching rules at the internet gateway to route traffic to the group of servers supporting that path.
 - [ ]  Route all traffic to a Network Load Balancer (NLB) with target groups for each group of servers.
 Use pattern matching rules at the NLB to route traffic to the correct target group.
 - [x]  Route all traffic to an Application Load Balancer (ALB).
 Configure path-based routing at the ALB to route traffic to the correct target group for the servers supporting that path.